 Water risk management

-We use about 5.9 billion m3 of industrial water a year, of which approximately 90% is derived from recycled or reused water to reduce wastewater discharge, at all of our steelworks and factories combined.
-We try not to waste precious water resources, and to control wastewater discharge.
+Throughout the company, approximately 90% of the water is derived from recycled or reused water to reduce wastewater discharge, at all of our steelworks and factories combined.
+We try not to waste precious water resources, and to minimize wastewater discharge.
 To achieve this, we make daily efforts to maintain and improve the performance of wastewater treatment equipment, and the inspection and control of wastewater quality.

 Nippon Steel's water consumption (excluding power generation facilities)